The Battles of Narvik Were Fueled By Allied and German Self-Interest

-The Battles of Narvik refers to the naval offensives and land battle between the Germans and Allied troops in Norway.
+The Battles of Narvik refer to the naval offensives and land battle that occurred between the Germans and Allies in Norway.
 It was one of the first large-scale missions of World War II and initially looked to be an Allied victory, until things took a turn in Europe, leading to an unexpected withdrawal.

-Narvik Harbor.
+Narvik Harbor in Narvik, Norway.
 (Photo Credit: Peter Krantz / Wikimedia Commons CC BY-SA 3.0)

 The resulting combat would be the biggest battle to occur since the German invasion of Poland in 1939.